 The burden of identity

-Throughout the centuries and up until the reign of Elizabeth, it was masques that were the standard Court holiday entertainment.
+Throughout the centuries and up until the reign of Elizabeth, masques were the standard Court holiday entertainment.
 Plays began to take over in the 1560s.
 Following the Queen’s death, masques once again take over and remain popular until the Interregnum.
 What caused the shift from musical party to play and back again to musical party?
 Need we ask?
 Ben Jonson said it best in his Ode to the “Star of Poets” whom he and his audiences mourned “like night,” and despaired day, but for his “volume’s light.”

 Shakespeare had two kinds of plays at the beginning: the one, modelled after Greek and Latin writers, both comic and serious, meant to entertain the gentlemen of the Inns of Court, and the other, wedding or holiday comedies for the Court community that drew more heavily on folk traditions.
 These two communities often overlapped, but the Inns of Court community was more masculine, more highly educated and far more democratic than the Court community.
 Even the poorest law student at one of the Chancery Inns could muster up the price of an evening at Blackfriar’s once a term.

-Stephanie – I love this blog.
+1. Stephanie – I love this blog.
 Thank you.

 I am reminded of the holiday ‘Pantomime’ that we all looked forward to as children in England and is still a tradition.
 Aimed at the working class it is entertainment with a morality tale in the form of musical comedy .
 In it the hero is a woman playing usually playing the part of a prince and the antagonist is an elderly man usually playing the part of a fair maid’s mother.
 Genders and identities are always up for grabs and part of the fun.